-- one year of job-related 1.
-Have High School Diploma or equivalent. - Class B license with passenger and air brakes endorsements.
+- Have High School Diploma equivalent. - Possess a valid Florida CDL Class B license with passenger and brakes endorsements.

 NOTE: The applicant must satisfactorily complete required driver training course and pass a performance test in the operation of a school bus.